& so much more….

 Dingle Town: Why not spend an extra night here, soak up the atmosphere of this quaint Gaeltacht town.
 Next morning go to meet dingles most famous resident ‘Funghi’.
 Take a boat trip alongside this fun loving bottle nosed Dolphin or get even closer for a swim.

 The Great Blasket: The largest of 6 islands finally abandoned in 1953 after centuries or indeed millennia of habitation.
 Read one of the great books written by some of the islanders before you go as they recount life on the South Western fringe of Europe.
-Listen to their words recounted in the fireside manner and step back in time as you with a short boat trip from Slea head, Dunquin, Dingle or Ventry (crossings are weather dependent).
+Listen to their words recounted in the fireside manner and step back in time as you take a short boat trip from Slea head, Dunquin, Dingle or Ventry (crossings are weather dependent).

 Pottery making: Take a day off in Ballyferriter and visit the world-famous Louis Mulcahy workshop.
 In the afternoon visit to the 6th Century Gallurus Oratory.